christianhjohnson/christianhjohnson/README.md

 My Latest and most evolved PowerShell script is *[### The Learning Script ###](https://github.com/christianhjohnson/The-Contoso/blob/main/%23%23%23%20The%20Learning%20Script%20Vers%201.4%20%23%23%23.ps1)* series in the THECONTOSO repository, feel free to test them and provide feedback.

-I feel motivated and energized when I tackle complex script and work through it over hours or even days then have the eureka moment when it finally does exactly how I initially planned.

 My other projects:
 * Auditing the MCW modules, correcting errors, uploading current photos and making sure the directions are clear.
 * Creating 1 click deployment resources with ARM templates in Azure - see below